ResearchComputing/odor2action/docs/source/main/index.md

 and the second is through a batch job.
 An interactive job allows one to work in real-time with Matlab.
-Two reasons you may want to do this would be if you are actively debugging your code, or if you would like to use the GUI (in this instance, the Matlab Desktop).
+Two reasons you may want to do this would be if you are actively debugging your code, or if you would like to use the graphical user interface (GUI -- in this instance, the Matlab Desktop).
 However, there might be other reasons you would like to work interactively with Matlab.